 555 TIMER Timers, as the name specified, are the electronics circuits used for measuring time intervals.
-In this article we will cover about 555 timer.
-This integrated circuit can be used in variety of ways from which the basic one is to produce accurate and stable delays in electronic circuits.
-It is available in 8 pin DIP and 14 pin DIP.
+In this article, we will cover about 555 timers.
+This integrated circuit can be used in a variety of ways from which the basic one is to produce accurate and stable delays in electronic circuits.
+Additionally, it is available in 8 pin DIP and 14 pin DIP.
 555 timers are very popular in electronics projects.
-Some they serve the purpose of microcontroller and used instead of microcontroller to avoid from microcontroller based project.
+Some they serve the purpose of microcontroller and used instead of microcontrollers.

 FEATURES of 555 timer